sebsteinig/palaeoDMC/README.md

 Reproducing the [Inglis et al. (2020) analysis](https://cp.copernicus.org/articles/16/1953/2020/cp-16-1953-2020.html) can be done by following these five steps:

 ### 1. Install dependencies
 The analysis uses the Python and NCL languages.
 All necessary packages can be installed with  [conda](https://conda.io/projects/conda/en/latest/index.html).
-Create an environment `paleoDMC` with
+Create an environment `palaeoDMC` with

 ```
-conda env create --name paleoDMC --file=environment.yml
+conda env create --name palaeoDMC --file=environment.yml
 ```

 using the `environment.yml` file from this repository to install all necessary packages.
 This environment can then be activated with

 ```
-conda activate paleoDMC
+conda activate palaeoDMC
 ```

 ### 2. Set working directory